 European medieval castles, in particular, often borrowed elements of construction after their exposure to other cultures during campaigns like the Crusades.

-Normans were master builders and instrumental in the advancement of castle design!
+Normans were master builders and instrumental in the advancement of Medieval Castle Design

 The motte-and-bailey design comprised of a keep situated on top of a steep mound of earth which was then linked to a bailey situated at ground level.
 Such castles were usually built of wood and were fairly popular until the 12th century.